-For more information, check out the museum’s website.
+For more information, visit the event’s Facebook page.

-Celtic Classic Highland Games and Festival in Bethlehem – September 22-24
+Celtic Classic Highland Games and Festival in Bethlehem – September 23-25

 For more information about the festival, visit CelticFest.org.

-Bloomsburg Fair in Bloomsburg – September 22-30
+Bloomsburg Fair in Bloomsburg – September 23 – October 1

 In addition to the normal fair trappings of great food and fun rides, visitors can catch live music, ride a ski lift, check out livestock, and much more.
 There will also be great concerts throughout the event including by Joan Jett and Nelly.